About the Interior Design (ID) Bachelor’s Program

 Students participate in a wide range of design experiences: lectures, studios, seminars, group presentations and discussions, professional critiques, field trips, and field experiences.
 The interior design program has limited enrollment and emphasizes practical application of multidisciplinary principles to residential and nonresidential interior environments.

 Laptop Computer Requirement.
-All incoming first-year and transfer students are required to have a laptop computer.
-Minimum specifications can be found at https://www.depts.ttu.edu/hs/dod/id/computer.php.
+All incoming freshmen and transfer students are required to have a laptop computer.
+Minimum specifications can be found at www.depts.ttu.edu/hs/dod/computer.php.

-Fourth-Year Portfolio Review.
-During the fourth year, students are required to present a portfolio to be reviewed by a jury of design professionals.
+Senior Portfolio Review.
+During the senior year students are required to present a portfolio to be reviewed by a jury of design professionals.
 This experience provides the student practice in critically evaluating, organizing, and presenting work.